X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain05rotation.md

  Matrix worldMatrix = Matrix.CreateTranslation(-20.0f/3.0f, -10.0f / 3.0f, 0) * Matrix.CreateFromAxisAngle(rotAxis, angle);
 ```

-This will make our triangle spin around an ever changing axis.
+This will make our triangle spin around an ever-changing axis.
 The first line defines this axis (which is changed every frame as it depends on the angle variable).
 The second line normalizes this axis, which is needed to make the CreateFromAxisAngle method work properly (Normalize() changes the coordinates of the vector, so the distance between the vector and the (0, 0, 0) point is exactly 1).

 ![Summary](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-05Rotation1.gif?raw=true)